bigcommerce/dev-docs/docs/partner-apps/bundleb2b/b2b-edition.md

 The B2B Edition of BigCommerce is a bundled offering of the BigCommerce Enterprise solution, B3, and six BigCommerce themes with B3 preinstalled.

-Some of the enhancements to your BigCommerce store that B3 offers include:
+B3 offers multiple enhancements to your BigCommerce store, including:

 - Corporate account management
 - Sales representative masquerade